alexlee-gk/visual_dynamics/README.md

 # visual_dynamics
 Algorithms used in the paper <a href="https://arxiv.org/abs/1703.11000" target="_blank">Learning Visual Servoing with Deep Features and Fitted Q-Iteration</a>.

+The goal is for a quadcopter/drone to follow a car around the city using only image observations.
+The following images are first-person views of the quadcopter successfully following the car.
 These are test executions of our policy based on VGG conv4_3 feature dynamics.
 The executions on the left use the cars seen during training and the ones on the right use novel cars.

 ![Alt Text](http://rll.berkeley.edu/visual_servoing/images/fqi_local_level4_test.gif)